 “I also ran the National Human Rights Register for four years when I was at the helm of a human rights NGO, which recorded positive and negative developments in human rights across our nation,” she wrote.

-Victoria’s Charter of Human Rights and Responsibilities and the Human Rights Act 2004 (ACT) enabling them to better negotiate and mediate for improved treatment by agencies, Dr Curran noted.
+Victoria’s Charter of Human Rights and Responsibilities and the Human Rights Act 2004 (ACT) have presented an opportunity for community members, whose rights are so often governed and controlled by government bureaucracies, to have real opportunities to benefit enabling them to better negotiate and mediate for improved treatment by agencies, Dr Curran noted.

 She cited recent examples of where Commonwealth government agencies control many lives in terms of housing, health, human services, and income support, with the recent “robo-debt” ordeal exemplifying harm caused by “blunt policy”, she wrote.